Updated: Nov 11

 After lunch, we ended up at Ross in search of something Hawaiian; nope, nothing.
 This Ross is not unlike any other in the states.
 However, knowing the bathing suit I had packed was likely a little small, I opted for a new one at normal state side prices, why not?
 Safeway was across the street so we picked up some mustard, salt and a pineapple, you know, because we were in Hawaii after all.

 We headed to Front Street to explore all the smaller shops and find some more souvenirs.
 We stumbled upon the Lahaina Ice Cream Parlor for a Dole Whip!
-That took me to Disneyland with the first bite, ahh, refreshing.
+That took me back to past visits to Disneyland with the first bite; ahh, refreshing.
 And it was Mom’s first one, but surly not her last now that she experienced what the hype was all about.

 Today, was Parasailing day!
 Out of bed, coffee and lanai sitting first, then swim suit ready!
 We headed for Whalers village, a mall on the beach, in the ritzy hotel area (Westin Maui Resort, The Aston at the Whaler, Marriott’s Maui Ocean Club, etc.).
 We found a spot in the parking garage and roamed through the mall after asking for some directions to the UFO Parasailing umbrella on Ka’anapali Beach.
 Along the way, we passed a large Christmas tree with surf boards as ornaments.

 Finally, it was my turn to get out to the boat.
 My ride to the boat was on a launch boat (inflatable pontoon).
-Once on the ski boat, we were greeted by Sam and Mikey.
+Once on the ski boat, the group I was with was greeted by Sam and Mikey.
 They played it by the book making it all about safety first!
-There were a few groups of us totaling for a total of 10.
+Tour boat totaled 10 adventurers.
 A couple in their 50’s on the trip for their first anniversary, a couple in their 20’s on their honey moon, a group of 5 (sailing triple & double) and myself.
 I was the 3rd sail of our group.
 My turn; smooth sailing and a quick dunk by Mikey was refreshing and oh so salty tasting!
-He is good driving the boat and they both seem to have fun doing while hard at work.
+He is good driving the boat and they both seem to have fun while hard at work.
 Parasailing, check.